rahimgngr/simpleChatAMQP/README.md

-# simpleChatAMQP
-# simpleChatAMQP
-# simpleChatAMQP
+# Simple Chat Application with AMQP